-Land trusts work cooperatively with landowners to complete real estate transactions, sometimes purchasing property interests, sometimes accepting donations of those interests.
-After completing land or easement acquisitions, land trusts work to ensure that the conservation efforts are lasting.
-They seek to bring enduring benefits—permanent improvements—to communities.
+Land trusts work cooperatively with landowners to complete real estate transactions, sometimes purchasing property interests and sometimes accepting donations of those interests.

 Some land trusts own and operate preserves and recreation areas that are open to the public.
 Others own no land at all but hold conservation easements.
-Others work to acquire and then transfer critical land to governments for use as parks, game lands, or other public spaces.
+Others work to acquire and then transfer land of significance to governments for use as parks, trails, game lands, or other public spaces.
 Some engage in all of these activities.

 A land trust is defined by what it does, not by what it is named.
-Organizations such as the Northcentral Pennsylvania Conservancy, the Foundation for Sustainable Forests, The Conservation Fund, and the French & Pickering Creeks Conservation Trust are all land trusts, but none use the term land trust in their names.
+Organizations such as Berks Nature, the Northcentral Pennsylvania Conservancy, Natural Lands, the Foundation for Sustainable Forests, and the French & Pickering Creeks Conservation Trust are all land trusts, but none use the term land trust in their names.

 Conversely, land development companies can and sometimes do include land trust in their names.
 These entities are not related to the land trusts described in this guide.